Ferry contract was not ‘jobs for the boys’ – Sturgeon

 “Obviously I have heard the concerns they have expressed in the evidence to this committee, for example.”

-Ms Dowie said: “Was there an interest from the Scottish Government to award the contract to FMEL (Ferguson Marine)?
+Ms Dowey said: “Was there an interest from the Scottish Government to award the contract to FMEL (Ferguson Marine)?

 “Was it a kind of ‘jobs for the boys’?